DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 Hydra
 - Health = 200, Attack Damage = 2
 - Spawns at random location (like spider)
-- Movement is random (up, right, down, left, none) like zombie toast
+- Movement is random (up, right, down, left) like zombie toast
+- If the hydra were to heal past it's max health, it will be restored to full health instead.

 Anduril
 - Does 1.5x character damage (like normal sword) to non-boss enemies